w7978708wen/Membership-Program-Analysis-/README.md

 <br><br>
 From a business perspective, this suggests that customer satisfaction with the membership program is relatively consistent across geographic locations, suggesting that we should explore other factors that may impact membership program satisfaction scores.

 <h2>Business Question 2.
-Factors that have an impact on satisfaction</h2>
+Factors That Have an Impact on Satisfaction</h2>

 The City variable is a categorical variable that can take in more than 2 possible values.
 Therefore, I chose to use one-way ANOVA F-test to evaluate whether program satisfaction differed across cities, rather than including City directly in the multiple linear regression model.